Consuelo Holzapfel

 María Consuelo Holzapfel Ossa (Valdivia, March 27, 1956) is a Chilean actress and theater director, known for her collaborations with the director Vicente Sabatini, and one of the most prominent actresses of the currently known as the golden age of telenovelas of Chilean television in the 1990s.
+She served as director of the theatre program at Universidad del Mar between 2004 and 2015.